coreyackland/faderctrl/README.md

-# Firmware & Software Updates
+# FaderCtrl Firmware & Software Updates

+Product support for FaderCtrl V1 (2017).

 ### Legend -
 ###### `FIX:` A bug fix.
 Relevant to users and developers.